 You can take this lesson and turn it into an office organization idea.
 So-called “clutter-buster” Mia Lotringer offers this advice on the Psychology Today website: “Anything you can keep as a document on your computer, do!”
 She goes on to suggest that you never print anything out unless you must, and then to always back up that digital data, so if there is a glitch of some sort, your information is safe.

 It’s easier than ever to keep your work on the cloud, so even if you suffer a catastrophic computer issue, all your work is safe.
 This is true for documents, such as Google Docs, but also applies to every aspect of your work, including tasks.
-Cloud-based project management software store your files and project plans on the web, where you can not only rest assured that your data is protected and safe but access it anywhere and at any time.
+Cloud-based project management software stores your files and project plan on the web, where you can not only rest assured that your data is protected and safe but access it anywhere and at any time.

-Getting rid of clutter is only a beginning.
+Getting rid of clutter is only the beginning.
 It’d be nice if you could clean up your desk so it never gets messy again, but that’s sadly not how things work.
 Work is a dynamo of paper and activity, and there is no safe haven to avoid the whirlwind of clutter unless you land on the unemployment line.
 That, of course, is not an option.

 How do you keep the clutter at bay?
 According to Forbes, simplify!
 Okay.
 That sounds nice, but how can you simplify when your work is increasingly demanding and complex?
 First, you must learn to discipline yourself.
 That’s a process, of course, so don’t expect things to change overnight.
 But in time, if you keep at it, the clutter will decrease.